Content from What is QMI?

 It prints out the class docstring, a listing of its callable RPC methods, signals and class constants.

-Anyhow, in the printed out listing, a lot of useful methods are present and supported through the proxy.
-Let’s try one:
+Now, in the printed out listing, a lot of useful methods are present and supported through the proxy.
+We can try one:

 OUTPUT